Deep Scan in Greadme: 190+ Parameter Website Audit

 How common: Found on roughly 70% of scanned pages

-The fix: Convert images to modern formats, implement responsive srcsets, and use lazy loading for below-the-fold images.
+The fix: Convert to modern formats, implement responsive srcsets, and lazy-load below-the-fold images.

 Missing or Poor Meta Descriptions